 8 ways to remove old debt from your credit report

-If you’ve noticed old debts on your credit report, it’s best to act as soon as possible.
+If you’ve noticed old debts on your credit report, it’s best to act as soon as possible to remove these items.
 Here are a few steps you should take.

 1. Verify the age

-With a court action (like judgment or bankruptcy), determining the date is easy: You count it the day it was filed.
+With a court action (like judgment or bankruptcy), determining the date is easy: You count from the day it was filed.